MuizU/Modern-Walk/README.md

 # 🛍️ Modern Walk - Frontend Prototype

 This repository contains the frontend implementation of the Modern Walk mock e-commerce site using Next.JS and Tailwind CSS.
+React Server Components were used as well as the fakestore API.
+This website is responsive and intends to meet the requirements listed in the specification.

 ## Features